taoshen99/MUBDsyn/README.md

 $ conda activate MUBD
 (MUBD) $ python validate.py
 ```
+The comprehensive validations performed in the paper can be reproduced according to the scripits and notebooks provided in the directory of `./resources/validation_paper/`.
+All relevant datasets are available at [Zenodo](https://zenodo.org/record/7861685#.ZEe3w3ZBxPa).

 ## Acknowledgements
 We thank the authors of REINVENT [REINVENT 2.0: An AI Tool for De Novo Drug Design](https://pubs.acs.org/doi/10.1021/acs.jcim.0c00915) for making [REINVENT](https://github.com/MolecularAI/Reinvent) open to the community.
 Our work is based on this computational tool.
 Please consider citing their work if you use MUBD-DecoyMaker<sup>syn</sup> in your research.